 From my personal experience I know how intense these changes can be.
 Turning into a talkative, fast moving, over committed person, fall wasn’t my favorite season.
 But as I learned to adjust my daily flow with the arrival of breezy days, I have discovered so much beauty in it.

-So how to fell in love with fall?
+So how to fall in love with fall?

 Vata season lifestyle: